Digital Marketing After 12th Commerce

 Digital marketing after 12th commerce is a legitimate, high-income career — not a backup plan.

-Commerce students are naturally better equipped for performance marketing and analytics than most beginners.
+Commerce students are naturally better equipped for performance marketing and analytics than most beginners — the overlap with your existing skills is structural, not coincidental.

-The fastest path to employment is: structured course → Google/Meta certifications → portfolio → internship.
+The fastest path to employment: structured course → certifications → portfolio → internship → specialisation.

-You do not need a college degree to build a successful digital marketing career — skills and results are what hiring managers evaluate.
+You do not need a college degree.
+Skills and results are what hiring managers evaluate.

 FAQ